shaepy/find-your-zodiac/README.md

 # 🐲 Zodiac Finder
 This simple Chinese Zodiac finder takes a birth year and returns back the user's Zodiac Animal, Element and Taijitu (Yin or Yang).
+A fun project I did in 24 hours out of curiousity.

 <img src="./screenshots/screenshot.png" width="500px">